 Evening dinner tours of Bangkok's biggest river are popular - but do they represent good value?

 What do you get when you mix ancient Buddhist temples, a huge pan of lasagna, and Psy?
 Why, a night on a Bangkok river cruise, of course!
-As we discovered firsthand, a Bangkok river cruise on the Chao Phraya River tour takes several classic Thai exp6eriences, throws in a bit of contemporary fun, and leaves you thoroughly entertained - and sometimes a bit baffled too.
+As we discovered firsthand, a Bangkok river cruise on the Chao Phraya River tour takes several classic Thai experiences, throws in a bit of contemporary fun, and leaves you thoroughly entertained - and sometimes a bit baffled too.

-Traveling from Kuala Lumpur to Bangkok, we were eager to embrace a new country and a new city right away after our flight.
+We were eager to embrace a new country and a new city right away after our flight.
 Despite the challenges of Bangkok’s notorious traffic, we were picked up right on time at our hotel and promptly brought to the departure pier, where our cruise boat and table number were confirmed.
 Hurrah!

 In the past on similar tours we’ve often elected for the slightly less expensive option of meeting the group at the departure point but in this case, we’re glad someone else was doing the navigating.
 The tours depart from a pier that’s next to a waterfront shopping plaza and there was a bit of time to browse for those interested.
 The addition of an orchid pinned to our shirts was both a nice touch of a Thai hospitality and also a practical measure to identify tour participants at a glance.